ppuckdee/D3Physics/README.md

 phaser.js - file that utilizes the Phaser framework for Physic game project.

 physics.js - file that handles physics simulations for a web-based application or game.

+README - file describing all files for Physic game project.